mateoguzmana/mateoguzman.net/docs/open-source.md

 ## React Native Maps 🗺️

 Created an initial [draft](https://github.com/mateoguzmana/react-native-maps/tree/feature/initial-web-support) to give web support.
 Didn't continue because there was another person with a better approach but it doesn't seem to be up yet.
 Might continue it when I have time.

+## TypeScript Cheat Sheet

+## Old contribution for the inverted list